Who started the Irish tradition of presenting shamrock to the United States President? And why does the St. Patrick's Day tradition continue?

 President Truman was out of town at the time, but later sent Ambassador Hearne a message, in which Truman said that he hoped "relations between the two countries will continue to be on a good and effective level for generations."

-Today (March 15 2018) Tuesday, Taoiseach (Prime Minister) Leo Varadkar will present President Donald Trump with the honorary bowl at the White House during the traditional shamrock ceremony.
+Later this month, Taoiseach (Prime Minister) Leo Varadkar will present President Joe Biden with the honorary bowl at the White House during the traditional shamrock ceremony.

-Diarmaid Keane of the US Embassy in Dublin explains that “From Reagan to Clinton, Nixon to JFK – every U.S. President since 1952 has embraced the Shamrock ceremony at The White House differently.”
+Diarmaid Keane of the US Embassy in Dublin explained in 2016 that “From Reagan to Clinton, Nixon to JFK – every U.S. President since 1952 has embraced the Shamrock ceremony at The White House differently.”

 Watch ‘St. Patrick’s Day in the White House’ Video: